-When I began to gain weight from my eating habits – which, as a teenage girl in southern California, was excruciatingly painful – I felt so much shame, embarrassment, and self-hatred.
+As my bingeing habit took over, I began to gain weight – which, as a teenage girl growing up in the beach-body culture of southern California, was excruciatingly painful.
+I felt so much shame, embarrassment, and self-hatred.

-I felt like a lazy person who just couldn’t get it together enough to motivate herself to get skinny.
-I criticized myself all the time, telling myself that if I could just be more disciplined, then I’d be better.
+I felt like a lazy person who just couldn’t get her act together enough to get skinny.
+I criticized myself constantly, telling myself that if I weren’t so undisciplined that I’d be a better person.

-During this time, I also felt totally isolated and alone.
-I felt like if I told anyone about my “problem”, they’d simply judge me as lazy or undisciplined… exactly the way I was judging myself.
+During this time, too, I felt totally isolated and alone.
+I felt like if I told anyone about my bingeing habit (problem), they’d judge me as lazy or undisciplined… exactly the way I was judging myself.

-So, instead of talking about it, I just put my poor teenage body through an array of strict diets.
-One I remember very clearly involved eating nothing but 20 pasty “chocolate” diet pills every other day, while on the “non-pill” days you could eat actually food, but only SUPER healthy food like rice cakes and celery.
-Needless to say, it was horrible.
+So, instead of talking about it, I just put my poor little body through an array of strict diets.
+I remember one of them very clearly: it involved eating nothing but 20 large, dry, chalky diet “pellets” (they seriously reminded me of horse vitamins – or what I assumed horse vitamins would have been like) every other day for about two weeks .
+On the non-horse vitamin pellet days one could eat real food, but only stuff like rice cakes and celery (needless to say, it was a very depressing & deprived time).

-However, the worse part by far of my binge-starvation-binge cycle was my ultra harsh, uber critical inner dialogue: “Ughhh.
+However, the worse part by far of my binge-starvation-binge cycles was the über harsh, critical inner dialogue that constantly ran in a loop in my mind: “Ughhh.
 You’re so fat and disgusting.
 No one will ever like you.
-I don’t even like you.
 Why can’t you get your act together?
-Why can’t you just be skinny like everyone else?
+Why can’t you just be disciplined?
 What’s wrong with you?”

-I remember telling myself that while I wasn’t good enough NOW, once I lost weight (got “skinny”), THEN I’d be happy / get the guy / be popular / have a life.
+I remember always telling myself that while I wasn’t skinny/pretty NOW, once I achieved “skinniness”, THEN I’d be happy.

-I remember one chapter talking about our cravings.
-The authors were saying that if you love chocolate milkshakes and just want a chocolate milkshake, rather than depriving and berating yourself for wanting one, to instead give yourself as many chocolate milkshakes as you want – just don’t berate yourself.
+I remember one chapter where the authors were talking about cravings: they said if you love chocolate milkshakes and just want a chocolate milkshake, rather than depriving yourself of them and then berating yourself for even wanting one, allow yourself to have as many chocolate milkshakes as you want – just don’t berate yourself.

 Now you have to understand this: I had always criticized myself for something.

 I was either telling myself I was too fat, too shy, not pretty enough, not smart enough, not popular enough, not good enough, etc. (the list was endless).
-And a that point in my life, I believed that the only way I would ever change was by being strict and demanding with myself, using judgment and criticism as my motivation to change.
-But the thing was, being critical of myself NEVER helped me get to where I wanted to be.
-I only grew more depressed and less motivated the more I beat myself up.
+And at that point in my life, I believed that the only way I’d ever change was by being strict and demanding with myself, using judgment and criticism as my motivation.
+But the thing was, being critical of myself NEVER got me to where I wanted to be; I only grew less motivated and more depressed the more I beat myself up.

 At first, this was NOT easy.
-It felt strange and awkward, like learning to rollerblade (oh yes – I’m a product of the 90s).
-Not to mention extremely FAKE.
+It felt strange and awkward, not to mention extremely fake.

 But slowly, almost imperceptibly, things inside me began to shift.

-In this way, I very slowly began to cultivate a different relationship with myself on the inside.
-And as a result, my eating habits slowly began to shift, too.
+In this way, inch by inch, I began to cultivate a different relationship with myself — from the inside out.
+And as a result of that, my eating habits and eventually my body began to change as well.

 OUR WOUNDS ARE OUR MEDICINE

-I can now honestly say that I feel blessed to have had this challenge as part of my “spiritual curriculum” in this lifetime.
-For truly, if it wasn’t for what I’ve been through, I wouldn’t be who I am today.
+Today, I can honestly say that I feel blessed to have had this challenge as part of my “spiritual curriculum” in this lifetime, for if it wasn’t for what I’ve been through, I wouldn’t be who I am today.